chenheinrich/Cosmo_Inference/README.md

    `source venv/bin/activate`

+## Install Requirements

-3. Install requirements (add `--user` if you're on a cluster):
+1. Install requirements (add `--user` if you're on a cluster):

    `pip3 install -r SphereLikes/requirements.txt [--user]`

-4. Install Cobaya.
+2. Install Cobaya.
 You may skip to the rest of this section if you already have Cobaya and its cosmological packages including camb and planck likelihoods.

    `git clone https://github.com/CobayaSampler/cobaya.git`
    `pip3 install -e cobaya --upgrade`